-- The English Heritage Overseas Visitor's Pass is available for 9 or 16 days in single adult, two adults or family versions with prices, in 2016 starting at $40.00.
-It is only sold to overseas visitors and is available online through the VisitBritain shop.
-This is a very good pass if you're planning your first trip to England because it includes unlimited visits to all English Heritage properties including Stonehenge with it's fabulous new visitor center, Battle Abbey near the 1066 battlefield where William the Conqueror...well conquered, castle, abbeys, prehistoric monuments, ruins, Hadrian's Wall and lots more.
+- The English Heritage Overseas Visitor's Pass is available for 9 or 16 days in single adult, two adults or family versions with prices, in 2018 starting at $48 for a single adult.
+It is only sold to overseas visitors and is available online through the VisitBritain shop or the English Heritage website.
+This is a very good pass if you're planning your first trip to England because it includes unlimited visits to all English Heritage properties including Stonehenge with its fabulous new visitor center, Battle Abbey near the 1066 battlefield where William the Conqueror...well conquered, castles, abbeys, prehistoric monuments, ruins, Hadrian's Wall and lots more.
 There are more than 100 sites and attractions on this pass.
+It also includes a free overseas visitors guidebook and free or reduced entry to special events such as re-enactments and jousts.
 Find out more about the pass and how to buy it.

-Scottish Passes The Historic Scotland Explorer Pass is flexible enough to give you plenty of time to enjoy Scotland's landscapes, lochs, coasts and mountains as well as its castles, abbeys, museums and prehistoric sites.
-Unlike some visitors passes that are only worthwhile if you commit yourself to a relentless trek from one landmark to another, this one is good for a number of days within a longer period, giving you plenty of time for hill rambles, nature walks, loch fishing, golf and boating - all that good, outdoorsy stuff for which Scotland is best known.
+- Scottish Passes The Historic Scotland Explorer Pass is flexible enough to give you plenty of time to enjoy Scotland's landscapes, lochs, coasts and mountains as well as its castles, abbeys, museums and prehistoric sites.
+Unlike some visitors passes that are only worthwhile if you commit yourself to a relentless trek from one landmark to another, this one is good for a number of days within a longer period (three days in a five day period or seven days in 14) giving you plenty of time for hill rambles, nature walks, loch fishing, golf and boating - all that good, outdoorsy stuff for which Scotland is best known.
 And the sights you can visit include castles, abbeys, prehistoric settlements and my favorites Maes Howe and Skara Brae on Orkney.
-If you're planning a longer stay, you might want to consider the Scottish Heritage Pass.
+The pass starts at $45 for a single adult in 2018.
+If you're really keen on historic sites,you might want to consider the Scottish Heritage Pass, starting at $72 in 2018.
 You can use it to visit 120 sites across Scotland, including Edinburgh Castle, Stirling Castle, Culzean Castle, Glasgow Cathedral and the Culloden Battlefield.
-And its good for unlimited use between April 1 and September 30.
-Find out more about it including how to buy one.
+Its good for unlimited use during seven consecutive days between April 1 and September 30.
+Both passes are available in dollars through the Visit Britain website.
+Find out more about them including how to buy them.

 More Passes Worth Considering

-The National Trust Touring Pass - all the trust's treasures for one fee.
+The National Trust Touring Pass - all the trust's treasures for one fee, starting at $45 in 2018.
 Only available for buyers outside of the UK.

-The Wales Explorer Pass - 3 or 7 day passes good for the castles, abbeys, manors and ruins in the care of CADW, the Welsh government heritage arm.
+The Wales Explorer Pass - 3 or 7 day passes, starting at £22, good for the castles, abbeys, manors and ruins in the care of CADW, the Welsh government heritage arm.
 The pass can be purchased at any of the CADW sites.
 Click here and scroll down for a full list.